Maintenance and Repair Overview - V94.0

 - This introductory web-based training course is designed to teach the Local CLEC and Local Reseller how to do business with CenturyLink.
 It will provide a general overview of products and services, CenturyLink billing and support systems, processes for submitting service requests, reports, and web resource access information.
 Click here to learn more about this course and to register.

-CEMR (Customer Electronic Maintenance & Repair) Web Based Training
+CEMR-MTG (Customer Electronic Maintenance & Repair-Maintenance Ticketing Gateway) Web Based Training

-- This self-directed, web based training course is designed to teach the participant how to use the CenturyLink Customer Electronic Maintenance & Repair (CEMR) system to troubleshoot and submit trouble reports on designed and non-designed circuits.
-This course provides system demonstrations and allows you to complete hands-on activities using the CEMR system.
+- This self-directed, web based training course is designed to teach the participant how to use the CenturyLink Customer Electronic Maintenance & Repair-Maintenance Ticketing Gateway (CEMR-MTG) system to troubleshoot and submit trouble reports on design and non-design circuits.
+This course provides system demonstrations and allows you to complete hands-on activities using the CEMR-MTG system.
 Click here for course detail and registration information.

 View additional CenturyLink course by clicking on Course Catalog.